Gottox/libsqsh-lzo/README.md

 LD_PRELOAD=/usr/local/lib/libsqsh-lzo.so sqsh-ls /path/to/archive.squashfs
 ```

-If the archive uses LZO compression, you should be abled to extract the archive.
+If the archive uses LZO compression, you should be able to extract the archive.

 ### linking against libsqsh-lzo: